duttonphi/Photogrokph/README.md

-## PhotoGrokph - Tool to Wrangle Your Digitized Photographs
+## Photogrokph - Tool to Wrangle Your Digitized Photographs

 A Python GUI app used for wrangling scanned "multi-photos" (physical photographs laid out in a grid)